maisiesadler/api-generation/docs/blog.md

 ### Generating useful code

-Now I can generate some code I wanted to be able to generate the controllers, interactors and models to create an API.
+Now I can generate some code I wanted to be able to generate the controllers, interactors, and models to create an API.

 #### First the models

 The TDD approach is to write a test to describe the thing you're implementing and then only add the code required for that feature.
-In this case I wasn't sure what the roslyn types should look like so there was a bit of back and forth between trying stuff/debugging the types and being able to write the asserts.
+In this case, I wasn't sure what the roslyn types should look like so there was a bit of back and forth between trying stuff/debugging the types and being able to write the asserts.

 The first bit of behaviour I wanted to create was a type with the right name, the test looked something like this: